reallyreadit/blog/_posts/2020-08-03-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 Context is very important here.
 At the time of writing Readup consists entirely of two people, only one of whom is a developer, both from the United States.
 As a result of our small size and limited resources we're only going to be focusing on English text for the time being.
 This is important because although English speakers might take it as a given that words are separated by spaces this is not the case in every language.
 Check out this Stack Overflow question as an example: [How does Chrome decide what to highlight when you double-click Japanese text?](https://stackoverflow.com/questions/61672829/how-does-chrome-decide-what-to-highlight-when-you-double-click-japanese-text).
 The [Text boundaries & wrapping](https://r12a.github.io/scripts/tutorial/part5) section of [An Introduction to Writing Systems & Unicode](https://r12a.github.io/scripts/tutorial/index), cited in a comment on an answer to that question, also does a great job of illustrating the complexities of determining what a word even is.
 Text direction is another factor that can vary from language to language but again we're going to stick with the English rules of top-to-bottom, left-to-right for now.

 As an aside, even though we're only designing for English, there are quite a few other languages that will work just fine without any extra effort.
-A user recently [posted an article](https://readup.com/comments/newsweek-belgi/moeten-we-ons-opmaken-voor-een-ijskoude-oorlog-aan-de-polen-deel-1---newsweek-be) from a Belgian publisher written in Dutch.
-Thanks to a suggestion from the user I was able to use Google Chrome's translation feature to translate the text and get credit for reading the article on Readup.
+A reader recently [posted an article](https://readup.com/comments/newsweek-belgi/moeten-we-ons-opmaken-voor-een-ijskoude-oorlog-aan-de-polen-deel-1---newsweek-be) from a Belgian publisher written in Dutch.
+Thanks to a suggestion from the reader I was able to use Google Chrome's translation feature to translate the text and get credit for reading the article on Readup.
 The tracker measures slightly different word counts between the original Dutch and the English translation but the mapping between these two languages is close enough that it just works.

 Acknowledging all those caveats, for our purposes a word is simply going to be defined as any contiguous grouping of one or more non-whitespace characters.
 This will be relatively quick to calculate and reason about and should work as a decent enough approximation.